juankysoriano/gpt-producer/README.md

    sudo apt install ffmpeg
    sudo apt install abcmidi
    ```
+3. **IMPORTANT**: Remember to bring your OpenAI API Key, update `gpt_describe.py` with your key. `//TODO using .env`

-3. Connect your MIDI device to your computer.
+4. Connect your MIDI device to your computer.

-4. Run the program with:
+5. Run the program with:

    ```
    python main.py